Mitral valve stenosis - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Knowing how the heart generally functions may be helpful in understanding the causes of mitral valve illness.

 One of the four heart valves that maintain proper blood flow is the mitral valve.
 Every heartbeat causes the leaflets on each valve to open and close once.
-Blood flow via the heart to the body may be decrease if a valve does not open or close appropriately.
-Any of the heart valves becomes smaller with mitral valve stenosis.
+Blood flow via the heart to the body may decrease if a valve does not open or close appropriately.
+Any of the heart valves become smaller with mitral valve stenosis.
 The reduced valve opening requires the heart to pump blood through it more forcefully.
-This lead to reduce blood flow to the entire body.
+This leads to reduced blood flow to the entire body.

 • Rheumatic fever.
 The most typical cause of mitral valve stenosis is a complication of streptococcal throat infection.
 This condition is known as rheumatic mitral valve disease when rheumatic fever affects the mitral valve.
 The signs of valve disease may not appear for several years or even decades following rheumatic fever.